 CPU is not something that an OMERO system is usually ever limited by.
-However, when it is limited, it is almost always limited by GHz and not by the CPU count.
-Depending on hardware layout $2 \times 4$ , $2 \times 6$ system core count should be more than enough.
-You are not going to get a huge OMERO performance increase by, for example, throwing 24 cores at the problem; a specification with a focus on higher clock speed is going to give you better performance.
+However, when it is limited, it is almost always limited by single thread performance and not by the CPU core count.
+A 16 system core count should be more than enough.
+You are not going to get a huge OMERO performance increase by, for example, throwing 24 cores at the problem; a specification with a focus on higher single thread performance is going to give you better performance.